AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 ```
 We decided to exclude (S and O ), as the first had very few sequences in relative to the smallest clade (< 10 % to GV clade) and the second represented unclassified/noisy isolates.

+Also, no sequence data for very early clades like (L and V)

-We need to normalize our data.
+Ok, now we need to normalize our data.
 Then,..

 Open count.txt and based on the smallest clade, we subsampled each clade using [seqtk](https://github.com/lh3/seqtk) tool.